 |Information for Students||Registration: Please see information below!|

 Digital technologies and the ever-growing amounts of data are radically reshaping our daily life as well as the economy.
 Embedded at the very core of the products, operations, and strategies of many organizations, digital technologies are rapidly transforming existing businesses throughout all industries.
-New market offerings, business processes, as well as business models are emerging around the use of these digital technologies, yielding digital innovation¹.
+New market offerings, business processes, as well as business models are emerging around the use of these digital technologies, yielding digital innovation1.
 This pervasive nature of digital technology is fundamentally transforming our understanding of information systems (IS), encompassing their development, coordination, use, and the way we interact with them.
 At our chair, we offer a wide range of research topics in this area, encompassing new digital technologies such as artificial intelligence (AI) and machine learning (ML).
-We look at human-computer interaction as well as emerging digital business models such as platform ecosystems.
-We also direct much research on digital innovation towards the application in the healthcare industry.
+We take a human-computer interaction, system design, value creation or an organizational perspective.

 In our seminar, we will examine the design of digital technologies as well as their impact on individuals and organizations.
 In doing so, we link the offered topics to our ongoing research, which has been and is currently being published at leading international outlets.

 1. Nambisan, S., Lyytinen, K. & Yoo, Y. Handbook of Digital Innovation.
 2–12 (2020) doi:10.4337/9781788119986.00008.

 Interested in learning more about digital innovation?
 Feel free to have a look at our master course IS 607 and/